paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

     * We guarantee elsewhere that all peers within `known_by` are aware of all assignments relative to the block.
     * We've checked that this specific approval has a corresponding assignment within the `BlockEntry`.
     * Thus, all peers are aware of the assignment or have a message to them in-flight which will make them so.

+#### `unify_with_peer(peer: PeerId, view)`:

+For each block in the view:
+  1. Initialize `fresh_blocks = {}`
+  2. Load the `BlockEntry` for the block.
+If the block is unknown, or the number is less than the view's finalized number, go to step 6.
+  3. Inspect the `known_by` set of the `BlockEntry`.
+If the peer is already present, go to step 6.
+  4. Add the peer to `known_by` with a cloned version of `block_entry.knowledge`. and add the hash of the block to `fresh_blocks`.
+  5. Return to step 2 with the ancestor of the block.
+  6. For each block in `fresh_blocks`, send all assignments and approvals for all candidates in those blocks to the peer.